-Join Eric Wing for an in-depth discussion in this video Creating fire-alarm display configurations, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Creating fire-alarm display configurations, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - It's time to think low voltage electrical.…We certainly have come a long way…from 2D AutoCAD.…The reason I say that is the basic fact…that we can set up AutoCAD MEP…and the display configurations…to include a fire alarm configuration.…This allows us to turn on and off…specific disciplines all in one shot.…This video will include creating a new drawing…and linking in the architectural model.…We will then create a new fire alarm…display configuration and add some items…we'd like to see.…